Putting Your Songs On The Web

 This seems the obvious route to go down, but unless you are a quick learner, it may prove a bridge too far time-wise.

 Having said that, a large number of ISA members do it themselves, with varying degrees of success, and we know more than a few ten year olds who have learned enough HTML (or whatever) to launch some pretty impressive sites.
-(Having said that, they can probably also program VHS machines.
-Remember them?)
+(Having said that, when they were five, they could probably also program VHS machines.
+Anybody remember them?)

 Learning HTML (or whatever) means you can do almost anything you want to - when you want to.